aviaryan/Ahk-CI-Example/README.md

 # Ahk Continuous Integration using AppVeyor

-This is an example project to demonstrate how to use [AppVeyor](https://www.appveyor.com/) and Uberi's YUnit to set up continuous testing for your project.
+This is an example project to demonstrate how to use [AppVeyor](https://www.appveyor.com/) and Uberi's [Yunit](https://github.com/Uberi/Yunit) to set up continuous testing for your project.

 ### Steps